PragathiThammaneni/Python-and-deep-Learning/ICP 11/readme.txt

 				0.1	1001	0.27859616

-RMS optimizer has less loss compared to other optimizers when compared to other .And also with more no.of steps the autoencoder gives the less loss.
+RMS optimizer has less loss when compared to other optimizers.And also with more no.of steps the autoencoder gives the less loss.